jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q6: How would you find the total number of orders for each product?
+<b> Q6: How would you find the total number of orders for each product?</b>

 <details>
   <summary>A6:</summary>